soupi/learn-haskell-blog-generator/src/05-glue/03-project.md

 and use the GHC on PATH to build the project.

-Cabal caches packages between projects, so if a new project uses the same packages with the same versions (and the same flag settings) they will not need to be reinstalled.
+Cabal caches packages between projects, so if a new project uses the same packages with the same versions (and the same flag settings), they will not need to be reinstalled.

-> In older versions of cabal, packages could be installed either globally, or in sandboxes.
+> In older versions of cabal, packages could be installed globally or in sandboxes.
-> In each sandbox (and globally) there could only be one version of a package installed,
+> In each sandbox (and globally), there could only be one version of a package installed,
-> and users would usually create different sandboxes for different projects, without caching
+> and users would usually create different sandboxes for different projects without caching
 > packages between projects.
 >
 > With the new build system implementation, multiple versions of the same package can be
-> installed globally, and for each project cabal will (try to) choose a specific version for each
+> installed globally, and for each project, cabal will (try to) choose a specific version for each
-> package dependency such that they all work together, without needing sandboxing.
+> package dependency such that they all work together without needing sandboxing.
 > This change helps us increase sharing of built packages while avoiding conflicts and manual
 > handling of sandboxes.

-> Note: The new build system implementation is now the default and Cabal commands do not need
+> Note: The new build system implementation is now the default, and Cabal commands do not need
 > to be prefixed with `v2-`, but the Cabal documentation will still mention the prefix to
 > refer to the new commands.